GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Ablation Study And Analysis

 \subsection{Visualization of The Text Embedding}

-We visualize the text embeddings to prove that the vision models indeed receive extra supervising signals from the image descriptions in our presented \codename~training framework.
-We uniformly sample 50 classes out of the 1,000 categories of ImageNet dataset and then randomly select 250 training images from each sampled class.
-Then we use CLIP to extract text embeddings $f_i^{text}$ for the description $t_i$ of each image $x_i$ following \eqref{eq_text_emb}.
-We adopt t-SNE~\cite{van2008visualizing} to perform dimension reduction on $f_i^{text}$ and demonstrate the visualization result in \figref{tsne_vis}.
-Points with the same color denote the text embedding of samples that belong to the same category.
+We visualize the text embeddings to prove that the vision models indeed receive extra supervising signals from the generated image descriptions in the presented \codename~training framework.
+We uniformly sample 50 classes out of the 1,000 classes of ImageNet dataset and then randomly select 250 training images from each sampled class.
+Then we use CLIP text encoder to extract text embeddings $f_i^{text}$ for the description $t_i$ of each image $x_i$ following Eq.\ref{eq_text_emb} and Eq.\ref{eq_desc}.
+We adopt t-SNE~\cite{van2008visualizing} to perform dimension reduction on $f_i^{text}$ and depict the visualization result in Figure~\ref{tsne_vis}.
+Dots with the same color denote the text embedding of samples that belong to the same category.
 The number on the color bar denotes the corresponding class index.
-We can see from this figure that, the natural language knowledge of pre-trained CLIP model is able to map the descriptive text into a benign feature space with strong discriminability.
-The images are implicitly classified in an unsupervised way as their descriptions generated by LLM are vectorized.
-The clustering phenomenon of the text embeddings and inter-class boundaries emerged in the feature space both act as guiding signals that facilitate the training of vision models on classification task.